tkanhe/Write-Metadata-to-Flac-Music-Files/README.md

 - Path to folder containing flac files
 - [Optional] size: Cover size (possible range 300 to 3000)
 - [Optional] error: tolerance in seconds for the track == abs(length_of_local_file - track_length_from_itunes)
 ***The recommended range for error is 1 to 5.
 Higher the error more will be the False Positives (reduces accuracy).
-Lower the error results in False Negatives (reduces the number metadata written files).***
+Lower the error results in False Negatives (reduces the number of metadata written files).***

 ### Requirements:
 - Mutagen ```pip install mutagen```